softfire-eu/softfire-eu.github.io/docs/monitoring-manager.md

 ## Monitoring resource

-The MonitoringResource node type is defined as follows, as per node types page:
+The MonitoringResource node type is defined as follows, as per node types page: node types page

 MonitoringResource: